How to Set Up as an Independent Contractor In Serbia

 Registering as a company is relatively easy and takes a few steps.

 First of all, you need to register at the Serbian Business Registry Agency.
-You can choose a name for your company (not obligatory).
+You can choose a name for your company (you can opt for a name in a foreign language, too).
 You can check if your desired name is available on this link.
 Every company has its core activity (Serbian: šifra delatnosti), which it's registered for, but it can also perform any other activities that are not prohibited by law and are connected to the core activity.

 Popular core activities and their codes: